Skip to main content

 Wheat allergy and gluten

-• A person with a wheat allergy can have a serious, immediate allergic reaction to any of the proteins found in wheat.
+• A person with a wheat allergy can have a serious, immediate allergic reaction to any of the proteins found in wheat, not just wheat gluten.

-• People with a wheat allergy must avoid wheat, but they may be able to eat cereals containing gluten - such as rye, barley and oats, if they are not allergic to them.
+• People with a wheat allergy must avoid wheat, but they may be able to eat other cereals containing gluten such as rye, barley and oats, if they are not allergic to them.

 Coeliac disease and gluten